 When it comes to brownies, I don’t really like experimenting too much.
 I like classic, traditional brownies.
 And this is the ultimate recipe to have in your back pocket when you want a no-fuss, absolutely decadent, and in my eyes “perfect,” brownie.

-I used both cocoa powder and semi-sweet chocolate for an intense chocolate flavor.
+I’m calling these easy double chocolate fudge brownies for good reason.
+The process to make them is incredibly simple.
+I use both cocoa powder and semi-sweet chocolate chips for an intense chocolate flavor.
 The recipe is also fairly light on the flour, so the finished product comes out somewhat of what you would get with a flourless chocolate cake.
 Super rich, soft, and extra fudgy.

 Easy Double Chocolate Fudge Brownies

-a classic, easy double chocolate fudge brownies that you’ll want to have in your back pocket
+classic, easy double chocolate fudge brownies that you’ll hopefully make over and over again

 - 1 cup flour